 Since 2016, we have implemented energy efficiency initiatives to reduce our energy consumption.
-In reporting year, we have as examples, replaced an old process equipment with a new one and we have insulated some skylight in the production.
-We have also reduced fuels for trucks due to replacements for some new fuel-efficient trucks.
+In reporting year, we have as examples, reduced combustion of waste wood and installed an accumulation tank to reduce costs and emissions in relation to heating.
+We have also updated our compressor control in part of the production.
 The recent initiatives have resulted in further heat and energy savings.

-This means scope 1 and 2 emissions have been cut.
+Improved data quality of emissions factors for electricity in reporting year is result of the access to local grid-averages.
+This in combination with heat and energy savings means scope 1 and 2 emissions have been cut.
 We believe it is possible to reduce emissions further and will continue to explore these opportunities systematically.
-One area of focus will be to minimise our heat consumption and the electricity intensity in manufacturing (kWh per hour of manufacturing).
-Also, data quality in relation to emissions factors from value chain partners will be in focus.
+One area of focus will be to investigate renewable energy options.